A Word of Love and Appreciation to New CW Operators

 That’s really all there is to the three phases of learning CW and using it on air.
 On air practice makes perfect.
 The TOP 9 CW kHz on each band are where slower friendly relaxed QSO often take place.
 As you go along, you may want to advance your knowledge further, this can come after you’re already enjoying the on air practice of CW described in the third phase above.
 If you don’t go on air and continue studying advanced stuff, you’ll lose the basics.
 On air exercise is key to gaining experience!

-At every stage of your journey, avoid stress.
-Relaxing is key and enjoying CW.
-Don’t worry about not reaching targets, take it day by day, ten minutes morning and evening with consistency will get you through all three phases within a few months, whereas doing 2 hours once a week will take a lot longer.
-Less and more frequent is the key to learning CW quicker and easier!
+At every stage of your journey, avoid stress!
+Relaxing is key and so is enjoying CW.
+Don’t worry about not reaching targets, take it day by day, ten minutes morning and evening with consistency will get you through all three phases within a few months, whereas doing 2 hours once a week will take a lot longer or never reach the goal.
+Shorter and more frequent is the key to learning CW quicker and easier!
 When it comes to speed and skills, these will come naturally as you have fun on the air, and we’re very happy to welcome you to your first QSOs!

 Again, thank you for being the future of CW and may your journey be smooth and may you carry torch forward for telegraphy while enjoying much Quality Telegraphy Time.